List of Diary of a Wimpy Kid characters: Joe Heffley's children

-Joe Heffley has at least three children, who all appear to be a bit older than Manny, and are Greg's cousins.
+Joe Heffley has three children, who all appear to be a bit older than Manny, and are Greg's cousins.
 Their names and ages are unknown.
 They all call Frank "Aunt Fwank"; Frank believes that Joe specifically told them to call him that.

 Uncle Charlie

-Uncle Charlie is Nana's brother and Greg's great-uncle.
+Charles "Charlie" (Freddie in the Funbrain version) is Grandpa's brother in law and Greg's great-uncle.
 He is also Greg's "secret weapon" at Christmas, as he asks him to buy him presents that Frank has forbidden him from receiving.
-However, this backfires as he is usually given the wrong thing.
+However, this backfires as he is usually given the wrong thing – for example, Charlie gives Greg a Beach Fun Barbie one Christmas, instead of a Barbie Dream House that Greg had intended to use as a fort for his toy soldiers or an 8 x 10 picture of himself instead of a Twisted Wizard video game Greg wanted.
 Charlie is a bachelor and spends his spare money well.
 Greg says he wants to follow in his footsteps.
 Charlie got Greg a laundry hoop, hinting that he is tired of being Greg's secret weapon at Christmas, as the events that transpired meant that Greg effectively got a chore for Christmas.

 Charlie has appeared in Diary of a Wimpy Kid, The Last Straw, Dog Days, The Ugly Truth, and Cabin Fever.

-Loretta (née Heffley)
+Loretta Heffley

-Loretta (née Heffley) is Greg's great-aunt and the sister of Grandpa, Arthur, and Reba.
-She got a thank you note for some pants she gave Greg at Christmas.
+Loretta Heffley is Greg's great-aunt and the sister of Grandpa, Arthur, and Reba.
+She got a thank-you note for some pants she gave Greg at Christmas.
 She appeared mainly in Rodrick Rules at the Thanksgiving dinner.
 She also appeared a couple of times in the Do It Yourself Book and The Ugly Truth, and was mentioned in The Long Haul.
-It is implied that Greg and Rodrick aren't very fond of her, as they fight over who has to greet her first when she visits.
+It is implied that Greg and Rodrick are not very fond of her, as they fight over who has to greet her first when she visits.